Riclamin/Deceive-inc-loadout-capture/Readme.md

 - pip install pyautogui pandas keyboard

 Setup a chatbot to read the output file.
 A setup file is included for firebot: "Deceive loadout extension - firebot integration", which can be imported through settings > setups > import setup.
+Make sure to update the path to the CurrentLoadout.txt file in the readfile effects for all of the commands.
+You can do this easily by opening the file with notepad or any other text edit program and replace all instances of "{Location of the Deceive Inc Local Screen Capture Folder}" with the actual path to the folder e.g. "C:\User\Documents\SomeFolder\Deceive inc loadout capture\".

 How to use: